jeras/rp8/rtl/README.md

 3. Instructions for reading/writing data from/to program memory

    Instructions `LPM`, `ELPM` and `SPM` are used to load/store from/to program memory.
-All this instructions use the `Z` register for indirec addressing with byte granularity.
+All this instructions use the `Z` register for indirect addressing with byte granularity.
 Load operations transfer a single byte, the `Z` register LSB bit selects between the instruction word bytes (`0`-lower, `1`-higher).
 Store operations transfer an entire instruction word, the `Z` register LSB bit should be cleared.
 If there is more then 64kB of program memory the `Z` pointer must be extended by the `RAMPZ` register.
-The `ELPM` instructin used to access locations above 64kB.
+The `ELPM` instruction used to access locations above 64kB.
 There is no dedicated extended instruction for stores, `RAMPZ` is used if available.

-   With RP_8bit read access is compatible with Atmel AVR definitions while write access is symplified to offer word writes to memory, without protection or a Flash memory controller, but this can be added as additional peripherals by the user.
+   With RP_8bit read access is compatible with Atmel AVR definitions while write access is simplified to offer word writes to memory, without protection or a Flash memory controller, but this can be added as additional peripherals by the user.

 | size  | PAW   | program fetch      | program ld/st | PC | EIND   | RAMPZ |